hamidash/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+A: Semantic HTML is the HTML that contains meaning.

 2. What are the 4 areas of the box model?

+A: Content, Padding, Border, Margin

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+A: Cross Axis

 4. Explain why git is valuable to a team of developers.

+A: It enables for developers to control the source and version of their software so multiple developers can make a change to it

 5. Define mobile-first design in your own words.

+A: Mobile first design, is a concept that is designed around mobile screens.
+It means that, when we design our pages we take into smaller mobile screens first and then expand to desktop.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.